MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 This is a source/binary breaking change.

-The implicit conversion to `bool` from `_com_ptr_t` instances can be surprising, or lead to compiler errors, in some scenarios.
-Implicit conversion functions are discouraged by the C++ Core Guidelines (C.164), and `_com_ptr_t` contained implicit conversions to both `bool` and `Interface*`.
+The implicit conversion to `bool` from `_com_ptr_t` instances can be surprising or lead to compiler errors.
+Implicit conversion functions are discouraged by the [C++ Core Guidelines (C.164)](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Ro-conversion), and `_com_ptr_t` contained implicit conversions to both `bool` and `Interface*`.
 These two implicit conversions can lead to ambiguities.

 To help address this, the conversion to `bool` is now explicit.
 The conversion to `Interface*` is unchanged.

-A macro is provided to opt-out of this new behavior and restore the previous implicit conversion if necessary.
+A macro is provided to opt-out of this new behavior and restore the previous implicit conversion.
 Compile with `/D_COM_DISABLE_EXPLICIT_OPERATOR_BOOL` to opt-out of this change.
-We recommend that the code be modified to not rely on the implicit conversion instead.
+We recommend that the code be modified to not rely on the implicit conversion.

-**Example**
+For example:

 ```cpp
 #include <comip.h>